linked-db/linked-ql/README.md

 <tr><td>
 <details name="features" open><summary>A SQL-native experience</summary>

 It's surprisingly hard to find a tool that doesn't get in the way or, at least, treat hand-written SQL as the exception!
-By contrast, Linked QL has a <ins>SQL by default philosophy</ins>, and alomg with that, everything that makes it all the more compelling and delightful to just #usethelanguage!
+By contrast, Linked QL has <ins>SQL as the default</ins>, and alomg with that, everything that makes it all the more compelling and delightful to just #usethelanguage!

 </details>
 </td></tr>